iionly/Elgg_1.8_tidypics/tidypics/README.txt

 Changelog:

+Changes for release 1.8.6 (by iionly):

+- UI-improvements on thumbnails re-creation page (progress bar).

 Changes for release 1.8.5 (by iionly):
 - Fixed an error in 2013121301.php upgrade script on handling of ElggBatches that could have resulted in the upgrade getting stuck (script in new version is now 2013121401.php),
 - Do not show "Upgrade" button on a new install of Tidypics,